i-wind/mdview/README.md

 ## Description

-Viewing files in markdown.
+Preview text files in markdown format.

-To view files used window with the splitter.
+To view files used window with a splitter.
 In the left pane displays the source text.
 In the right pane displays a markdown formatted text converted to html.

 #### Usage: